 Desiccated coconut: adds another flavor element.
 If you like coconut don't be tempted to add to much extra or your mix won't bind together.
-The desiccated coconut works best texture wise in this recipe, shredded coconut would have a chunkier, chewier texture.
-You could leave the coconut out if you prefer to.
+The desiccated coconut works best texture-wise in this recipe, shredded coconut would have a chunkier, chewier texture.
+You could leave the coconut out if you prefer.

-Rice bubbles: help give some crunch and texture to this recipe.
+Rice Krispies (rice bubbles): help give some crunch and texture to this recipe.
 You could use rice puffs or your preferred crunchy rice cereal in this recipe.

 How to make white Christmas

-Line a squareish baking tray, approx. 8 x 12 inches (20 x 30 cm) with baking paper.
+Line a square-ish baking tray, approx. 8 x 12 inches (20 x 30 cm) with parchment paper.
 Cut the glacé cherries in half.
 Roughly chop the blanched almonds.

 Add the rice bubbles, coconut, chopped almonds, cranberries and chopped glacé cherries to a large mixing bowl and mix well.

 Melt the white chocolate.
 My preferred method is to add the chocolate to a large heatproof bowl and microwave it in short bursts of 30 seconds to one and a half minutes, checking between each burst.
 When the chocolate is starting to look melted you can stir it to help the melting.
 In my microwave this took about ten minutes.